Banjarmasin: Colonial era

 The first contact between Europeans and the Banjar people in the region came through trade.
 Starting in 1596, this mostly took place in Banten.
 European traders, largely Dutch, did not bother visiting the port until Banten's rulers banned them.
 The traders resorted to attacking ships from other countries, including ships under the Banjar Sultanate, to steal nutmeg.
 The Sultan took revenge against a Dutch ship visiting Banjarmasin on 17 July 1607 by hijacking it and massacring the crew.
 Similar incidents occurred several times between 1603 and 1636, ending when the sultanate reached a trade agreement that put the Dutch East India Company in control of the nutmeg trade from the sultanate and gave it a monopoly over trade in Banjarmasin.
 The company was expelled in 1638, however, after the sultan waged a war against the Dutch and burned much of the company's possessions around the port.

 Similarly, an English company agreed upon a treaty with the sultanate in 1698 but was expelled from the region in 1707.
-The region was under British control after the Napoleonic Wars, but the British ceded it the Dutch East Indies Company under the Treaty of London.
+Following the Napoleonic Wars, Banjarmasin was subject to British control, a situation complicated by the Anglo-Dutch Treaty of 1814, which was seen to have mandated its transfer to Dutch authority.
+This directive paradoxically conflicted with a prior 1812 treaty between the British East India Company and the sultanate, which prohibited the region’s transfer to any other European power.
+This issue was navigated by the then Governor of Java, John Fendall, who argued that the 1812 treaty’s conditions were still valid.
+Sovereignty was therefore effectively transferred from the British East India Company to the Sultan in late 1816, and not directly to the Dutch.
+The dispute over sovereignty was finally settled when the Sultan of Banjarmasin settled an agreement with the Netherlands in January 1817, effectively confirming Dutch control over the region.
 A succession crisis between Sultan Adam and Tamjidillah II and a dispute over resource control of coal mines resulted in a war between the sultanate and the Dutch East Indies Company which led to the end of the sultanate in 1863.
 The war continued until 1905 under an emergency government set up by the sultanate called Pagustian.
 The last resistance was put down with the capture of Queen Zaleha in 1906.
 As a result of the war, many Banjar people from Borneo migrated to Sumatra, Singapore, and Malaysia and formed communities there.